Clarissa's scientific work in one sentence

 For more information click here.

-Highest Level of education: PhD in Pharmaceutical Biology (summa cum laude), Ludwigs-Maximilians-University Munich, Germany
+PhD: 1993, Pharmaceutical Biology (summa cum laude), Ludwigs-Maximilians-University Munich, Germany

 Current Position: Group leader, Division Cancer Epigenomics at German Cancer Research Center (DKFZ), Heidelberg